Copyright in Generative Deep Learning: Storage of Protected Works and Use for Training

-This consideration about the transformative nature of the result seems fundamental to establish an eventual copyright infringement in case of using a protected work as the input image to Google's DeepDream.
-If the result of the modifications of the input image is an image that substantially resembles it, it is likely to be considered a reproduction in part, and so this might lead to a copyright infringement; however, as reported by \cite{guadamuz}, this process typically results in producing new images that do not resemble the originals, opening to the possibility of considering them sufficiently transformative to not be a reproduction in part.
-In addition, the fact that they are not the result of creative decisions by the programmers opens the question that we will try to address in the next section.
+These considerations about the transformative nature of the result seem fundamental to establish a potential copyright infringement in case of using a protected work as the input image to algorithms like Google's DeepDream.
+If the result of the modifications of the input is an image that substantially resembles it, it is likely to be considered a reproduction in part, and so this might lead to a copyright infringement.
+However, as reported by \cite{guadamuz}, this process typically results in producing new images that do not resemble the original ones.
+This opens the possibility of considering them sufficiently transformative to not be considered as a reproduction in part.
+In addition, the fact that they are not the result of creative decisions by the programmers leads to the question that we will try to address in the next section.